Miren-977/Inkphora-beta-site-/netlify/functions/docs/beta_guide.md

 - optional self-assessment inputs
 - generated outputs (text)

+The system may maintain a short-term internal memory across sessions (e.g. over several days) to ensure consistency of the experience.

+This memory is not linked to personal identity.

+No name, email, or personal profile is connected to this data.

+Data is stored in a protected and anonymized form.

 ---

 ## Why this music is suggested

-The system does not generate only music.
+The system is not limited to music.

-Each interaction produces a poetic reflection and a set of music suggestions.

-Music is selected to reflect the general emotional direction inferred from your gesture.

-Different styles may be suggested, including classical, ragas, or ambient sound.
+It interprets your gesture as an emotional signal that can guide different types of output.

+In this beta, we use a small curated set of music.

+This is done to ensure proper management of content rights and platform distribution constraints.

+It is a controlled environment, not a full catalog.

+In the future, this approach may extend to other types of content and contexts.

-Music is only one part of the experience, not the main output.
+Music is only one possible expression, not the core of the system.

 ---